 How to make the probiotic more effective?

 Make sure you consume foods that support the growth of bacteria.
-You want to eat more foods that are ‘prebiotic’ like garlic.
+You will want to eat more foods that are ‘prebiotic’ like garlic.
 Other foods such as Leks, Onions, Asparagus, Broccoli will also be beneficial.
 To support a healthy digestive system, you should consume as many plant foods as you can!

 Are there any side effects from taking probiotics?

-If you have never taken probiotics before and your diet is quite poor, you might notice some changes initially but your stomach should eventually adjust.
+If you’ve never taken probiotics before and your diet is quite poor, you might notice some changes initially to your daily habits, but your stomach should eventually adjust.
 If you have any concerns about taking a probiotic supplement, please speak to your doctor.

 Supplements should never replace a healthy diet but only supplement it.
 Health starts from the inside and shows on the outside.
 If you take care of your body, your body will take care of you and you’ll grow an amazing head of hair!